andr-nau/weather_history/README.md

 ## Weather project for "Python: Data Analysis" LinkedIn course

-Exploring history of weather in Kyiv, using data from station "KIEV, UP", Network:ID "__GHCND:UPM00033345__".
+__Exploring history of weather in Kyiv, using data from station "KIEV, UP", Network:ID "GHCND:UPM00033345".
 Location: Ukrainian Hydrometeorological Institute.
 The largest set of data: from 1881-01-01 to 2020-07-20.
-(Latitude / Longitude: 50.4000° / 30.5331°, Elevation: 166 m)
+(Latitude / Longitude: 50.4000Â° / 30.5331Â°, Elevation: 166 m)__

 I'm using open data from Global Historical Climatology Network - (GHCN).